 Studies on blueberries have shown that these fruits have beneficial effects as a result of their antioxidant content.
-For example, the authors of a review of animal studies concluded that antioxidants in blueberries might have medicinal uses for neurological conditions, including those that relate to aging.
+For example, the authors of a

 The review found that anthocyanins may help prevent high levels of low density lipoprotein (LDL), or bad, cholesterol, as well as lowering the risk of heart disease and decreasing a person’s blood pressure.

 Good quality dark chocolate has high levels of nutrients and antioxidants.
 Researchers have linked dark chocolate to a range of potential health benefits, including: